detalhe/aumigos/README.md

 ## Deployment 🚀

 The Aumigos NGO Admin System is deployed and accessible at [aumigos-pi.vercel.app](https://aumigos-pi.vercel.app).
-Feel free to visit the live application and explore its features!

 ## About Aumigos 🌟